CLCStriders/striders/pages/training.md

 ---
 layout: default
-title: Training
+title: Our Weekly Training Sessions
 description: Club training sessions

 ---

-## Our Weekly Training Sessions
 Q: I am new to running.
 Can I try one of your sessions?

 A: Yes!
 If you are a complete beginner, come along and try our Wednesday night Improvers Group.
 You will get expert advice from our Inprovers coach, Chris (aka “GPS”), on how to embark on your running adventure in a sociable and fun environment.
 Please see below for more information.

 Q: I’m a runner and want to improve, can you help?

 A: Yes!
 Whether you are a recreational runner or a competitive athlete we have a range of training sessions to suit you.
 If you can comfortably run 5k (3 miles), come along and try our Monday night 4 mile social group.
 As a rule of thumb, if you do the Cheltenham parkrun in 30 minutes or less, this is the group for you.
 You can also try our Wednesday night Improvers Group.

 If you area more experienced runner, we have a number of Monday night 6 mile groups ranging from 9:30 minutes per mile (c.
 1 hour for a 10k) to sub-t minutes per miile (c.
 40 minutes for a 10k).
 Our experienced group leaders will guide you round at an even (but testing!) pace.
 You can also try our Wednesady night Competitive Group.